Transforming Telco: AI in Telecommunications

 The graph below from Gartner shows the fast-growing market size of IDP solutions and services, which are anticipated to register a CAGR of 24.7% between 2023 and 2032.

 In this article, we’ll explore an overview of IDP, highlighting benefits, risks and first steps to implementation.
-This article is the first of a three-part series on IDP for enterprises, keep an eye out for part 2 and part 3 coming to the blog soon:
+This article is the first of a two-part series on IDP for enterprises:

 Transitioning from manual to automated document-driven workflows powered by IDP can bring the following advantages: